Website Manager

 Contact Marla Coumerilh: [email protected]

 XC Stats is the software we use to track athlete performance in both our XC and Track programs.
-All high school athletes must register as this is our primary means for communication.
+All athletes must register as this is our primary means for communication.
 For those who have used XC Stats before, no additional registration is required.
 For those new to XC Stats, please follow the instructions here.
 You can find our team page at https://www.xcstats.com/team_page.php?school_id=1326.
-NOTE: All HS athletes are expected to report absences for meets and practices using the XC Stats app.
+NOTE: All athletes are expected to report absences for meets and practices using the XC Stats app.

 What should I do if I have an issue with a coach or with someone within the Blue Knights organization?